Waste batteries generated on campus generally fall into one of four categories:

 · Lead acid batteries - primarily from vehicles and gas-powered machinery;

-· Alkaline batteries/ non-rechargeable – used in cameras, radios, smoke detectors, etc;
+· Alkaline batteries/ non-rechargeable – typically D, C, AA, AAA, and 9-volt sizes used in flashlights, cameras, radios, smoke detectors, etc;

 · Button batteries – from watches, calculators, hearing aids, etc; and